-After you have paid off some debt you will have idea on how your budget is working for you.
+After you have paid off some debt you will have an idea on how your budget is working for you.
 This is the time to give yourself a tentative date when all debt will be gone.
-I want you to write that date on your planner or paper and make sure you look at it every once and awhile.
+I want you to write that date on your planner or paper and make sure you look at it every once and while.

 15. How to pay off debt fast: TRACK PROGRESS MONTHLY